 The temptation can be to just focus on the teaching side of your studio.
 After all, that’s why people are coming to you, right?

-But, putting lint picking ahead of admin won’t keep your studio successfully & profitable.
+But, putting lint picking ahead of admin won’t keep your studio successful & profitable.
 Yes, there is a little tongue in cheek there.

-As much as I don’t like bookkeeping, I schedule a short session each month to get everything entered & see a financial snapshot of my business.
+As much as I don’t like bookkeeping, I schedule a short session each week to get everything entered & see a financial snapshot of my business.
 This meets my need for financial security.
 And, it keeps me from stressing about tax time & the hours upon hours it would take to do data entry.
 No thank you.
+Instead, I now look forward to looking at that financial snapshot!

 What is something that you need to make time for on the business side of your studio?